vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/cost-management-evolution.md

 This business risk can be expanded into a few technical risks:

 - There is a risk of actual costs exceeding the plan.
 - Business conditions change.
 When they do, there will be cases when a business function needs to consume more cloud services than expected, leading to spending anomalies.
 There is a risk that these additional costs would be seen as overages as opposed to a required adjustment to the plan.
-If successful, the Canadian experiment should help mitigate this risk.
+If successful, the Canadian experiment should help remediate this risk.
 - There is a risk of systems being overprovisioned, resulting in excess spending.

 ## Evolution of the policy statements

-The following changes to policy will help mitigate the new risks and guide implementation.
+The following changes to policy will help remediate the new risks and guide implementation.

 1. All cloud costs should be monitored against plan on a weekly basis by the Cloud Governance team.
 Reporting on deviations between cloud costs and plan is to be shared with IT leadership and finance monthly.
 All cloud costs and plan updates should be reviewed with IT leadership and finance monthly.
 2. All costs must be allocated to a business function for accountability purposes